magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39384-unable-to-save-custom-customer-attribute-for-company-user.md

 ## Issue

-Unable to save custom customer attribute for a company user.
+Custom customer attribute for a company user is not saved.

 <ins>Prerequisites</ins>: